Packaging data: what to collect for extended producer responsibility

 This includes some filled or unfilled packaging that you have imported and gone on to supply or discard in the UK.
 The packaging you must report is:

-If you do not know whether an organisation counts as a ‘large organisation’, you’ll be able to check a list of large producers who have submitted data to the environmental regulators.
-The list will be published when the data is ready and regularly updated.
-You should also check with your organisation.
+If you do not know whether an organisation counts as a ‘large organisation’, check the list of large producers who have submitted data to the environmental regulators.
+The list will be regularly updated.
+You should also check with the organisation.

 You will not be responsible for packaging around filled goods that you’ve imported if they are: